james-sciortino/dna-get-interface-report/readme.md

 # Intended Audience
 **This code is intended for network engineers who managed DNA Center and Catalyst switches, and need a tool for capacity planning measured at the port level**
-This code is particularly useful for network engineers who need to generate a report of available interfaces across multiple Fabric Edge switches.
+This code is particularly useful for network engineers who need to generate a report of available interfaces across multiple Catalyst switches.

 For example, imagine the following:
 - You have a campus building that currently has five switches.